security-assignments/security-assignments.github.io/_tutorials/intro-to-gcp.md

   {% include lab-image.html image='Enable.png' width="300px" %}
 * Click "Create Instance".
   {% include lab-image.html image='kali-custom-image-0.png' width="300px" %}
-* Use the following settings or the first set of options:
+* Use the following settings for the first set of options:
   {% include lab-image.html image='kali-custom-image.png' %}
     1. In the "name" field, enter any name for your instance, such as "kali".
     2. Set the "Region" field to "us-central1".
 The "Zone" can be anything within that zone.
     3. Set the "Series" field set to "N1"
     4. Change the "Machine type" field to "n1-standard-4 (4 vCPU, 15 GB memory)"
        <div class='alert alert-info'><strong>Heads up!</strong> GCP might later suggest that your instance is over-provisioned, and that you should downgrade it to something with less memory.
-If you do this, then you won't be able to launch some of the memory-intensive virtual machines, such as the Windows one.</div>
+If you do this and switch to an instance with less than 7.5 GB memory, then you won't be able to launch some of the memory-intensive virtual machines, such as the Windows one.</div>

     5. For the "CPU platform" field:
        1. Click the "CPU platform and GPU" dropdown to expand this menu section
           {% include lab-image.html image='gcp-cpu-dropdown.png' %}
        2. Select "Intel Haswell or later".

+    <div class='alert alert-info'><strong>Do you get an error message saying that a N1 instance is not available?</strong> You might get an error message such as the following: <code>Failed to start kali, A n1-standard-4-VM instance is currently unavailable in [your regional zone].
+Alternatively , you can try your request again with a different VM hardward configuration or at a later time.</code> If you get this error message, you can check a different N1-series machine type for availability, such as <code>n1-standard-2</code>, or you could try an N2-series instance, with machine-type <code>n2-standard-4</code>, and with CPU platform <code>Automatic</code></div>